AxdeKlerk/BotB-25/README.md

 I found the colour using [coolors.co](https://coolors.co/) website.

-I also included the dark grey dor the Navbar to make it stand out againt the black background.
+I also included the dark grey for the Navbar to make it stand out againt the black background with just enough contrast so that it stood out just enough without making it a stand-out feature, as the navigation of the website is quite self-explanitary.

 ### 6.3 Typography